premgodara-oss/Drum-Kit/README.md

 # Drum-Kit

 Welcome to the Drum-Kit project!
-This is a simple interactive drum kit application where users can play various drum sounds by pressing specific keys on their keyboard.
+This is a simple interactive drum kit application where users can play various drum sounds by pressing specific keys using mouse.

 ## Table of Contents